-Auto On Time Enable to set the computer to turn on automatically every day or on a
+Auto On Time Enable to set the computer to turn on automatically every day or on a preselected date and time.
+This option can be configured only if the Auto On

 Time is set to Everyday, Weekdays or Selected Days.